andyblight/raspi-robot-esp32/docker/README.md

 This directory has scripts that allow you to setup a docker that allows you to build and run the examples in the [micro-ROS component for ESP-IDF repo](https://github.com/micro-ROS/micro_ros_espidf_component).
 NOTE: The repo `micro_ros_espidf_component` is cloned as part of the setup process.

+NOTE: If you are using a joystick to teleop the rover, then you need to add a udev rule to your host Linux PC to allow the joystick to be consistently passed through to the docker.
+See ["Set up joystick"](#set-up-joystick).

 ## Basic operation

 The script `./build.bash` creates the docker container.
 Do this just once!
 This process took about 5 minutes on my PC, so get on with something else while the image is built.